bpp/bpp-manual/bpp-4-manual.md

 thus have nearly independent histories.
 Genealogical trees are assumed to be a product of neutral evolution (not influenced by natural selection).
-However, protein-coding gene sequences appear to be useable in [BPP]{.smallcaps} analyses since most proteins are performing similar functions in closely related species and the main effect of purifying selection on nonsynonymous mutations is a reduction of the neutral mutation rate [@Shi2018; @Thawornwattana2018MBE].
+However, protein-coding gene sequences appear to be useable in BPP analyses since most proteins are performing similar functions in closely related species and the main effect of purifying selection on nonsynonymous mutations is a reduction of the neutral mutation rate [@Shi2018; @Thawornwattana2018MBE].
 It is a good idea to